-The Campus Director or academic managers (Dean or Practical Program Manager) may allow students to be absent in some circumstances and these absences will not count towards the student's final total.
+The Campus Director or academic management may allow students to be absent in some circumstances and these absences will not count towards the student's final total.
 This is particularly with regard to work with the off-campus events organized by the college.
 Any requests of this nature should be made in writing prior to the student's absence.